Garmin Forerunner 35

 The Forerunner 35 provides wrist based heart rate monitoring combining all the best features of the Forerunner 25 and Vivosmart HR+.
 A built-in GPS, off the wrist heart rate (Garmin Elevate) and a 24/7 activity tracker with sleep monitoring.
-For runners of all levels and abilities the Forerunner 35 offers all the expected features and functionality without going over the top.
+A watch for runners of all levels and abilities the Forerunner 35 offers all the expected features and functionality without going over the top.
 With the Forerunner 35 you’ll get autolaps, intervals, smartphone notifications, daily alarm, heart rate (5 x HR zones) and up to 13 hours of training time …

 Which Forerunner is for you?

 If the range of Garmin Forerunner watches is confusing you, pop over to my guide to the Garmin Forerunner for more information on all the different models with the newest models first.
 The purpose of this guide is to ensure you get the latest and most appropriate Forerunner watch for your needs and budget.